 Remember, some of the healthiest databases utilize consolidated and consistent data points and store segmentation points on the contact records themselves.
 This makes it easier for future users to easily compartmentalize records.

 Relying on siloed lists alone for segmentation to keep track of sources or contact-related data isn’t an effective or scalable long-term strategy to manage and cleanly segment your CRM.

 Now that you’ve ensured you’re collecting the right data, and you’ve established criteria for contact owners, it’s time to implement an action plan.

 Review and audit all properties.
-If you’re using Hubspot, you have the option to export all property fields and manage.
+If you’re using Hubspot, you have the option to export all property fields and manage them.

 We suggest creating a property for communication type and establishing logic via active lists.
 This practice will help your team manage and sort marketing and non-marketing contacts.
 Based on your team’s unique structure, assign roles by type and contact owner.
 A good standard set of communication roles may include accounting contacts, prospects, customer bases, marketing blog subscribers, networking contacts, and IT/customer service contacts.

-Hubspot offers marketing and non-marketing contacts through their CRM.
+Hubspot offers marketing and non-marketing contacts through its CRM.
 You can learn more about this here.

 Whew!
 We did start by saying it’s easier said than done, didn’t we?
 But you can do it!

 The key is establishing clear processes, checkpoints, and maintaining consistent communication between service and operations, sales, and marketing.
 Establish a recurring time for team leads to meet, share wins, and discuss challenges.
 Create a system to flag uncategorized contacts and companies so that leads don’t fall through the cracks.